|verb||tú command (affirmative)||example|

 |salir (to go out, to leave)||sal||Sal de aquí.
 (Get out of here.)|

-How do you form a negative command in Spanish?
+What is a command sentence in Spanish?

 What is Mandatos?